Hand, Leg Defects, Brachial Plexus surgery, get better insights of each

 Leg Defects surgery – Operative

 Meticulous suturing is required for reconstructive micro vascular surgery to treat leg defects.
 Surgeon may request preoperative testing to ensure normal anatomy and assess the amount of operative success.
 The procedure is long and extensive and may require at least one week of hospitalization in most of the cases.
 However with the good results that accrue, one should really not think too much about this requirement.

 This is the surgery to repair brachial plexus.
 Brachial plexus is a composite network of nerves that extends from the spinal cord to the neck through the armpit.
 It extends nerves to the chest, arm, and shoulder.
 The brachial plexus injury may be caused by trauma resulting from falls, lacerations, or motorcycle accidents etc

 Surgery for brachial plexus injury

 If you have been trying to find a renowned facility for any of the above discussed surgeries, TIPS (Tricity Institute of Plastic Surgery) is the right place to go to.
-The faculty of specialists is highly experienced and will guide you most suitably.
+The faculty of specialists are highly experienced and will guide you about most suitably.
 And be assured that all communications between you and us will be kept 100% confidential.